freeCodeCamp/freeCodeCamp/guide/english/algorithms/algorithm-performance/index.md

 <img src = "https://cdncontribute.geeksforgeeks.org/wp-content/uploads/AlgoAnalysis-2.png"/>

-3. **Ω Notation**: Ω notation provides a lower bound to algorithm. it shows fastest possible answer for that algorithm.
+3. **Ω Notation**: Ω notation provides a lower bound to algorithm. it shows the fastest possible answer for that algorithm.
     >Ω (g(n)) = {f(n): there exist positive constants c and n0 such that 0 <= cg(n) <= f(n) for all n >= n0}.

 <img src = "https://cdncontribute.geeksforgeeks.org/wp-content/uploads/AlgoAnalysis-3.png"/>